bobopinna/moodle-repository_personalyoutube/README.md

 - Unzip it and remove zip file
 - Log in as administrator to your moodle site
 - Follow online installation procedure
-- Set as Enabled and Visible the Personal YouTube repository in Administration Block -> Site Administration -> Plugins -> Repositories -> Manage repositories
+- Set as Enabled and Visible the Personal YouTube repository in Administration Block -&gt; Site Administration -&gt; Plugins -&gt; Repositories -&gt; Manage repositories
-- Fill Oauth ClientID and secret in configuration page.
+- Choose the Oauth service in configuration page.

 Use (URL Resources)
 -------------------